Table of Contents[Hide][Show]

 The Right Vehicle for Winter Weather

-The 2019 GMC Sierra Denali was the perfect vehicle for me to get around Stowe safely in winter.
+The GMC Sierra Denali was the ideal vehicle for me to get around Stowe safely in winter.
 Who else might be interested in driving it?

 - Professional contractors who need a truck that’s all business during the day but transforms into a luxury vehicle for nights and weekends.
-New on the 2019 Denali is the MultiPro Tailgate that includes a standing workstation.
+The Denali has a MultiPro Tailgate that includes a standing workstation.

 - Commuters who can’t take off for snow days.
 I envy my teacher friends who get to stay home when school’s closed.
 If you need to get to and from work when the weather’s awful, you’ll feel safe behind the wheel of the Sierra Denali.